Ben Nicholson presenting his research Student Summer Scholars Showcase.

 “I’ve gotten a lot of experience working not only with fellow students but also with professionals,” Nicholson said.

-The Ott-Stiner Fellowship in Chemistry and Natural Sciences was initiated in 2011 by Arnold and Marion Ott who had a strong belief in education and philanthropy.
+The Ott-Stiner Fellowship in Chemistry and Natural Sciences was initiated in 2011 in memory of Arnold and Marion Ott who had a strong belief in education and philanthropy.
 Today their daughter Jackie (Ott) and son-in-law Les Stiner continue to uphold and exemplify the same ideals.
 This fund is not only making a difference to summer scholars but many students who will continue to rethink and improve scientific practices.

 “I think this work could have a big impact,” Kosak said, “if we can prove experimentally what we observe, we can go back and predict outcomes and eventually produce pharmaceuticals more easily and efficiently.”